Get a DC Real Estate License by Reciprocity

 1. Take the required 3 hour DC Fair Housing course and 3 hour Property Management Course.
 These continuing education courses are approved for satisfying the course needed for license by reciprocity.
 Sign up for both of the required courses.

-Take the original certificate of course completion to the PSI exam.
+Take the original certificates of course completion to the PSI exam.

 2. Study for the DC portion of the official license exam.
 You may take the online DC real estate exam prep course to study.
 Sign up for the District of Columbia exam prep Portion Only.
 There is a link on the DC Commission website that has the actual statute with laws and regulations.
 You can use that, but it is very dry reading of DC laws in lawyer type language.
 The exam prep is better.
 Sign up for the online DC real estate exam prep course.
 Select the DC portion only course.

 Request Virginia certification of license here – VA DPOR website.
-(Scroll to bottom of page for certification request.)
+(Scroll to bottom of the linked page for certification request.)

 Licensed in MD?
 Request Maryland certification of license.

-Take the certification with you to the PSI exam.
+Take the out-of-state license certification with you to the PSI exam.